tgross-usgs/RunoffModelingServices/Docs/Introduction.md

 ## Using the API
 The URL and an example response can be obtained by accessing one of the following resources and uri endpoint located on the sidebar (or selecting the menu button located on the bottom of the screen, if viewing on a mobile device).
 ![Resource Diagram](resource_diagram.png)
+The sidebar displays the available service resources, accompanying HTTP method and URI endpoints.
+Selecting a URL endpoint will display additional resource documentation information related to the selected endpoint.
+Such as;

+The description of the resource The Service URL.
+Any URL Parameters.
+Parameter Name, Value Type, A description of what the parameter represents, Whether the parameter is required or optional, A REST Query URL test tool is also available that builds an example url, based on the user provided input parameter values and a simple query tool that provides an example of the requested response.

 ### TR55
 The TR55 method is a simple technique for estimating peak runoff from a small watershed.
 It was developed by the Natural Resources Conservation Service (NRCS), 1986 for small drainage basins that are being urbanized.